ahlisbon/CJKmaterialProcessing/README.md

 - Numpad Enter / F1
   - On a spreadsheet: Copies a row of data from the spreadsheet to find a book/item in FirstSearch.
 Assumes you are storing at least OCLC#, ISBN, or Title to on the spreadsheet to look up in FirstSearch.
-- Numpad Plus
+- Numpad Plus / F2
   - On a FirstSearch Record: activates the "Search for versions with same title and author" link to see other versions of the same item.
 - Numpad Enter / F1
   - On a FirstSeach record: imports bibliographic data from the record into a spreadsheet.
   - On a search results page in FirstSearch: opens each record in a new browser tab to compare records for importing into a spreadsheet.
-   - After the tabs have loaded, use ctrl + Numpad 0 to quickly cycle through the tabs.
-Use Numpad Minus to quickly close a tab for a record you don't want to import.
-Helps quickly compare records to choose when one to import to a spreadsheet.
+    - After the tabs have loaded, use **ctrl + Numpad 0** to quickly cycle through the tabs.
+Use **Numpad Minus** to quickly close a tab for a record you don't want to import.

-- Numpad 3 / F3
-  - On a FirstSearch Record: copies the record on screen and reformats it to paste to a spreadsheet.
+## ⌨ Data Clean up Hotkeys
 - ctrl + Numpad 7 / F7
   - Derives an ISBN-10 from an ISBN-13 and pastes it into the ISBN-10 column.
+Will also add an amazon URL to check price.
   - This will not work for ISBN's beginning with 979.
 - ctrl + Numpad 8 / F8
   - Opens a menu to fix the ISBN columns in a spreadsheet when there are multiple ISBNs in a cell.
+Includes a contextual menu on how to use.
 - ctrl + Numpad 9 / F9
   - Copies a cell and if it contains a misformatted Japanese publisher name, will try to fix it.
-- Numpad-Division (/)
+- Numpad Division (/)
   - For cells with multiple ISBNs: double click into a cell, place the cursor within an ISBN, then hit the hot key remove all other content.

+## 💬 Chat GPT Translation Assistance
-- Numpad-Minus (-)
+- Numpad Minus (-)
-   - On a browser tab with "WorldCat List of Records" OR "WorldCat Detailed Record" in the title: closes the tab.
    - On a spreadheet: Will try to translate the title of a non-English with ChatGPT and paste it into the "translated title" column.
    - On the ChatGPT website with in a "chat" labeled "Translate": Copies the translated result and pastes it in the *Translated Title* column
 - Other Features